 4th of July Press Conference

-The Monterey Police Department has received a grant from the Department of Alcoholic Beverage Control (ABC) to conduct Minor Decoy operations, Shoulder Tap Programs, and Informed Merchants Preventing Alcohol-Related Crime Tendencies (IMPACT) Inspections of ABC licensed businesses.
+The Monterey Police Department (MPD) has received a grant from the Department of Alcoholic Beverage Control (ABC) to conduct Impact Inspection.
+The objective of the inspection was to conduct visits of licensed premises to reduce alcohol related crimes in and around licensed establishments.

 580 Pacific Street

 Public Information Officer